facebookresearch/nevergrad/docs/optimization.rst

 All algorithms have strengths and weaknesses.
 Questionable rules of thumb could be:

-- :code:`NGOpt` is "meta"-optimizer which adapts to the provided settings (budget, number of workers, parametrization) and should therefore be a good default.
+- :code:`NgIohTuned` is "meta"-optimizer which adapts to the provided settings (budget, number of workers, parametrization) and should therefore be a good default.
 - :code:`TwoPointsDE` is excellent in many cases, including very high :code:`num_workers`.
 - :code:`PortfolioDiscreteOnePlusOne` is excellent in discrete settings of mixed settings when high precision on parameters is not relevant; it's possibly a good choice for hyperparameter choice.
 - :code:`OnePlusOne` is a simple robust method for continuous parameters with :code:`num_workers` < 8.